digitalcircuits/MOOCFi-Tools/README.md

 ```

 Some functions require you to set "save" as True, indicating you wish to save your results to a file (assuming you also set a Path).
 Others require a Path to save those resuklts.
-You can check the MOOCFiRipper.py for all the commands and example.py for an example of how it was ran
+You can check the MOOCFiRipper.py for all the commands and example.py for an example of how some commands run.

 ### I just want to see the answers for the MOOC.fi Java Programming course, do you have them online?